-Uzbek artist Dilyara Kaipova’s eye-catching textile designs, which draw on characters from comics and films, such as Captain America, Batman and Darth Vader, are helping to give Uzbekistan's fabric dying and weaving traditions a pop-culture twist, thrusting them into the world of modern art.
+Uzbek artist Dilyara Kaipova’s eye-catching textile designs, which draw on characters from comics and films, such as Captain America, Batman and Darth Vader, are helping to give Uzbekistan's fabric dyeing and weaving traditions a pop-culture twist, thrusting them into the world of modern art.

-Using the medium of ikat – known as abr in Uzbek, from the Persian word for cloud – Kaipova is reinterpreting this traditional dying and weaving process by incorporating well-known images from Western icons like Mickey Mouse and Edvard Munch’s The Scream into the finished fabrics.
+Using the medium of ikat – known as abr in Uzbek, from the Persian word for cloud – Kaipova is reinterpreting this traditional dyeing and weaving process by incorporating well-known images from Western icons like Mickey Mouse and Edvard Munch’s The Scream into the finished fabrics.

 Kaipova worked as a theater designer and as a puppet maker in Tashkent, Uzbekistan before she got interested in abr a few years ago.
 She chose to combine abr fabrics with these ubiquitous, globalized images as a comment on how artists in Uzbekistan often just copy Western styles, while ignoring their own country’s rich craft heritage of embroidery, weaving and pottery, among others.